History-Augmented Contrastive Learning With Soft Mixture of Experts for Blind Super-Resolution of Planetary Remote Sensing Images: Conclusion

 \section{Conclusion}

-This work introduces HACBSR, an unsupervised framework for blind super resolution in planetary remote sensing that not requires ground-truth images or kernel priors.
-HACBSR couples a kernel generator that learns random degradation kernels with a contrastive image estimator that utilizes contrastive negatives to enhance discrimination.
-On the Ceres-50 dataset with random Gaussian blur, additive Gaussian noise, and bicubic downsampling HACBSR achieves state-of-the-art performance among unsupervised methods, thereby validating both the kernel-learning stage and the contrastive image learning design.
-Importantly, our strong convexity analysis provides theoretical analysis for the convergence of history-augmented contrastive mechanism.
+This paper presents HAC-MoE, an unsupervised framework for BSR in planetary remote sensing that operates without ground-truth high-resolution images or predefined degradation kernel priors.
+HAC-MoE integrates a kernel generator trained with contrastive kernel sampling and a MoE based image estimator optimized under observation consistency.
+Through alternating optimization, the framework stabilizes both kernel estimation and image reconstruction in a fully unsupervised setting.

-Despite these advances, the range of degradations explored remains constrained.
-Planetary remote sensing images often exhibit additional challenges such as striping noise, sensor artifacts, and missing-data masks, which are not fully addressed by the current framework.
-In future work, we will extend HACBSR to broader and more realistic degradation families, and develop mechanisms to handle occlusions and masks.
-We also plan to investigate stronger negative sampling strategies and adaptive kernel priors to further enhance reconstruction quality and robustness for planetary remote sensing.
+Experimental results on the Ceres-50 dataset demonstrate that HAC-MoE achieves competitive performance among existing unsupervised BSR methods under anisotropic Gaussian blur with kernel perturbations, physically motivated Gaussian and Gaussian-Poisson sensor noise, and spatial downsampling.
+These results validate the effectiveness of the proposed kernel learning strategy as well as the history-augmented contrastive image learning mechanism for planetary images characterized by unknown and heterogeneous degradations.

-{ [Stability analysis of History-augmented Contrastive Learning] This section provides a mathematics analysis of the stability property introduced for the history-augmented contrastive learning mechanism in the HACBSR framework, recast through the lens of strong convexity.
-In particular, we show that the historical contrastive term induces a strong convexity that governs the stability constant and renders the update non-expansive in the feature metric.
+Despite HAC-MoE achieve impressive performance, the degradation models considered in this work remain limited in scope.
+Real planetary remote sensing data may exhibit additional artifacts such as striping noise, sensor-induced distortions, missing-data masks, and other non-ideal acquisition effects that are not explicitly modeled in the current framework.
+Future work will focus on extending HAC-MoE to accommodate broader and more complex degradation families, as well as incorporating mechanisms to handle occlusions and incomplete observations.
+In addition, further exploration of contrastive learning strategies and adaptive kernel modeling may improve robustness and reconstruction quality under more challenging planetary imaging conditions.